yss/express-route-tree/README.md

 ## express-route-tree
 express-route-tree can provided a very convenient and quickly way to create routes for the express application.
 Let's see it.

+## Install
+`npm install express-route-tree`

 ## Features
-1. Auto route without configuration
+1. Auto route without a large configuration file.
-2. Restful mode
+2. Restful mode.
 3. In index function and path not include 'index', the first 'xx.html' paramter will be parsed to 'xx' for SEO requirement.

 ## Usage